sindresorhus/gulp-ruby-sass/readme.md

 });
 ```

-Include all the files Sass needs to compile CSS in your `gulp.src()` glob, including the Gemfile and Gemfile.lock if necessary.
+Add the files you want to compile to `gulp.src()`.

-Use [gulp-watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob--opts-tasks-or-gulpwatchglob--opts-cb) to watch and recompile your files.
+Use [gulp-watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob--opts-tasks-or-gulpwatchglob--opts-cb) to automatically recompile your files when you edit them.

-**Note to users upgrading from < 0.6.0 versions**: 0.6.0  removes a loophole that implicitly loaded all files in the same directory as the file being processed.
-Edit your `gulp.src()` globs to include every file you need to make available to the Sass command.
+**Note to Windows users:** All Sass options expect unix style path separators (`/`).
+If you're setting paths dynamically, use [slash](https://github.com/sindresorhus/slash) to normalize them.

 ## API